 Stop It Now: Facts sheets that can be used for handouts for training workshops on warnings signs, talking to children, safety planning, and information for parents of children with disabilities.

-Next Best Practice: Supervision
+Next Recommended Practice: Supervision